Van Wijngaarden grammar: Two levels

 Curtailed variants, known as affix grammars, were developed, and applied in compiler construction and to the description of natural languages.

-Another curtailed version of W-grammars is Prolog, the logic programming language.
+Definite logic programs, that is, logic programs that make no use of negation, can be viewed as a subclass of W-grammars.

 Motivation and history

 In the 1950s, attempts started to apply computers to the recognition, interpretation and translation of natural languages, such as English and Russian.
 This requires a machine-readable description of the phrase structure of sentences, that can be used to parse and interpret them, and to generate them.
-Context-free grammars, an concept from structural linguistics, were adopted for this purpose; their rules can express how sentences are recursively built out of parts of speech, such as noun phrases and verb phrases, and ultimately, words, such as nouns, verbs, and pronouns.
+Context-free grammars, a concept from structural linguistics, were adopted for this purpose; their rules can express how sentences are recursively built out of parts of speech, such as noun phrases and verb phrases, and ultimately, words, such as nouns, verbs, and pronouns.

 This work influenced the design and implementation of programming languages, most notably, of ALGOL 60, which introduced a syntax description in Backus–Naur form.

 However, context-free rules cannot express agreement or reference (anaphora), where two different parts of the sentence must agree with each other in some way.

 These can be readily expressed in W-grammars.
 (See example below.)

 Programming languages have the analogous notions of typing and scoping.

 A compiler or interpreter for the language must recognize which uses of a variable belong together (refer to the same variable).
 This is typically subject to constraints such as: